Understanding Food Cravings: 6 Key Reasons Explained

 • Legitimate hunger – hunger pangs are part of healthy eating

-• Past history of dieting – if you’ve dieted in the past, you’re more likely to struggle with food cravings
+• History of dieting – if you’ve dieted in the past, you’re more likely to struggle with food cravings

 • Social cues – being around people who are eating can trigger a craving